musllim/express-starter/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request.

+## Contributing Guidelines

+Contributions are welcome!
+Before submitting a pull request, please make sure to read our commit conventions.

 ## License

 This project is licensed under the MIT License.